Patricia Hackett: Other activities

 She had a (summer?) cottage "Nepenthe" at Nortons Summit in the 1930s and 1940s, and spent many holidays prior to the Pacific War in 1941 in the Solomon Islands, living in Tulagi harbor on the island of M'bangai, on which she had a long-term lease.
 One report asserts that she had a legal practice in the Solomon Islands, where she was the first woman solicitor.

-At the outbreak of World War II, she formed a Voluntary Service Detachment with several other professional women including Dr. Mocatta.
+At the outbreak of World War II, she formed a Voluntary Service Detachment with several other professional women including Mocatta.